muthhus/terraform-aws/README.md

 Terraform Commands:

 $ terraform -version
-$ terraform apply
+$ terraform apply - Applies changes to our infrastructure
 $ terraform show
-$ terraform plan
+$ terraform plan - Shows us what changes Terraform will make to our infrastrucuture
-$ terraform destroy
+$ terraform destroy - Destroys infrastructure built with Terraform

+To see the terraform command options:
+$ terraform help

 Using AWS on the command line: